kolenaIO/kolena/docs/connecting-cloud-storage/azure-blob-storage.md

 To configure CORS access, navigate to your storage account in the Azure portal and follow these steps:

 1. Click "Resource Sharing (CORS)" under "Settings"
-1. Add `https://app.kolena.io` as an allowed origin with `GET` as an allowed method
+1. Add `https://app.kolena.com` and `https://app.kolena.io` as allowed origins with `GET` as an allowed method